What.: Background

 Burnham rose to fame for posting songs on his YouTube page with satirical, funny, and offensive slants.
 He signed to Comedy Central Records and released his debut EP, Bo fo Sho, in 2008.
 He released his debut album, Bo Burnham, in 2009.
 He toured extensively during this time, gathering material for his first official Comedy Central stand-up hour.
 Words Words Words was recorded in 2010 at the House of Blues in Boston and received acclaim.
 Burnham later published a New York Times Best Selling book of poetry titled Egghead: Or, You Can't Survive on Ideas Alone and wrote and starred in the mockumentary series Zach Stone Is Gonna Be Famous on MTV.

 Burnham spent three years writing what., which was released on YouTube and Netflix for free on December 17, 2013, with money Burnham made from touring used to finance the special.
-The YouTube video has over 24 million views as of August 2022.
+The YouTube video has over 25 million views as of July 2024.
 Burnham experienced 12 panic attacks while touring for what. but had never had panic attacks prior to this.
-This influenced the writing of his next stand-up performance, Make Happy (2016), after which he quit live comedy until returning with Inside (2021).
+It influenced the writing of his next stand-up performance, Make Happy (2016), after which he quit live comedy until returning with Inside (2021).